- How is financial aid disbursed?

 - I am working on one major and a minor.
 Will I qualify for financial aid?

-You will qualify for financial aid until you have met all degree requirements for your major.
-Once you have completed all degree requirements for your major, you won’t qualify for financial aid even if you haven’t completed your minor.
+You will qualify for federal financial aid until you have met all degree requirements for your major.
+Once you have completed all degree requirements for your major, you won’t qualify for federal financial aid even if you haven’t completed your minor.
+You can continue to qualify for state financial aid and institutional scholarships for your minor.

 - How do I know if I have met all of my degree requirements?